 Trade and economic relations

-Ukraine's membership of the WTO in 2008 and the completion of the negotiations for the Deep and Comprehensive Free Trade Agreement (DCFTA is an integral part of the Association Agreement) are expected to deepen already promising economic partnership.
+Ukraine's membership of the WTO in 2008, the completion of the negotiations for the Deep and Comprehensive Free Trade Agreement (DCFTA is an integral part of the Association Agreement) and the introduction of autonomous trade measures are could to deepen already promising economic partnership.

 External trade is vitally important for both the Ukrainian and EU economies.
 Trade is an engine for growth and jobs and has a direct impact on the day-to-day lives of people and businesses.
 Increased trade and competition can lower prices, provide better quality and greater choice for consumers and create more and better jobs for both trading partners.